Targeting Alignment: Extracting Safety Classifiers of Aligned LLMs: Related Work

 \subsection{Pruning}

 In addition to studying their safety, an active area of research on LLMs is pruning, \ie reducing the size of the model while maintaining most of its capabilities~\cite{fanNotAllLayers2024}.
 For LLMs, pruning can be divided into three axes: depth, width, and length pruning.
 Depth pruning focuses on removing layers of the model, width pruning aims to reduce the size of the projection matrices, and length pruning focuses on cutting tokens of the input stream and avoiding redundant computations.
 As those axes are orthogonal, they can be combined to obtain better results~\cite{sandri2025ssp}.
 The rise of security concerns led to the intersection of pruning and security.
 Recent work has shown that safety alignment is inherently low rank and can be isolated~\cite{weiAssessingBrittlenessSafety2024} and that pruning can offer higher safety~\cite{hasanPruningProtectionIncreasing2024}.
-Although these techniques could achieve a similar objective, they generally involve modifying weights from the selected parts of the model.
-As we aim to extract the safety classifier, minimizing the information lost on its decision boundary by having as little training as possible is crucial, which is why we chose the least invasive method (linear probing).
-This is also the most efficient way to extract the classifier, as only the necessary weights are trained, \ie those that map the representation to the label.
+Although these techniques could achieve a similar objective, they generally involve modifying selected parts of the model.
+As we aim to extract the safety classifier, minimizing the information lost on its decision boundary by having as little training as possible is crucial, which is why we chose the least invasive and most efficient method (linear probing).